hbaltz/TSI_Architecture/Py3DTiles & LOPoCs.md

 Source : https://github.com/LI3DS/lopocs : Installation, use & API

-It is a point cloud server in Python and trhe only 3DTiles server.
+It is a Point Cloud server in Python and trhe only 3DTiles server.
-It load Point Cloud from Postgis (with pgpointcloud extension) in Cesium (3DTiles), iTowns2 (Greyhound), Potree viewer (Greyhound).
+It loads Point Cloud from Postgis (with pgpointcloud extension) in Cesium (3DTiles), iTowns2 (Greyhound), Potree viewer (Greyhound).

 ###### Greyhound format